iamhyc/Aigis/README.md

 **Release v0.5.0** (2024/11/25)

-- [ ] Password Challenge Page Design
-  - Periodic Notification in the Local Non-Working Hours
-  - Also allow to skip the challenge
 - [ ] Preview Next Token for TOTP-based Schema
   - Toggle in Settings Page
-- [ ] Support started with `otpauth://` link Want Param

 **Release v1.0.0** (2024/12/02)